 Life insurance policies that don’t require a medical exam

 If you need under $100,000 in coverage and want to skip the medical exam for whatever reason, these are your options:

 - Simplified issue life insurance.
 With simplified issue policies, you won’t have to take the medical exam — but you’ll fill out a health questionnaire.
 It’s made up of about 20 yes or no questions.
 Approval isn’t guaranteed.
 But if your application is accepted, your policy could be issued the same day.

 - Group life insurance.
 This policy type is offered by employers as part of your employee benefits.
 If you choose to enroll in group life insurance, you’re not required to complete a health questionnaire or take a medical exam.
 Your employer covers all or most of the premium, too.

 - Instant-approval term life insurance.
 Some fintech companies sell term life policies with accelerated underwriting.
 Typically, you’re asked to fill out a few basic questions about your health and family medical history.
 Complex algorithms then scan your public records to verify your answers.
 You’ll find out if you’re approved immediately, and your policy can be issued within hours or days.

 Life insurance is a game of risk, and the medical exam gives your insurer an idea of how healthy you are.
 It then uses this information to determine your rating class and premium.

 While the medical exam is a simple physical, some people may find it invasive.
-If you’d prefer not to take one, compare life insurance providers that offer no-exam policies.
+If you’d prefer not to take one, compare life insurance companies that offer no-exam policies.